learnwell/learnwell.github.io/_posts/2018-10-30-platforms-for-experimenting-training-learning.md

 In good humor I often abbreviate all three as [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) which is probably a far less enjoyable domain.

+This list was prepared (and is kept up-to-date) with the following goals in mind:
+1. when looking for a training platform that allows me to create quizzes or lecture content that can allow rich content like developer-code to be present in it.
+Not to run but to display as part of the content, do you have this ability?

 1. Moodle
     1. [www.moodlecloud.com](www.moodlecloud.com)
     2. [https://moodlecloud.com/app/en/portal/view/learnwell](https://moodlecloud.com/app/en/portal/view/learnwell)